-Safe Use of Laboratories, Hazardous Materials and Fire Safety through the iLearn platform (www.ilearn.aus.edu).
+Safe Use of Laboratories, Hazardous Materials and Fire Safety

+American University of Sharjah ensures and maintains a safe environment for its students.
+Each student must complete and pass the Laboratory Health and Safety Training before being permitted to access labs.
+The training module is available online through the iLearn platform (www.ilearn.aus.edu).
 The training module provides detailed information on health and safety controls related to, i.e., safe use of laboratories, hazardous materials and fire safety)